 Also, like steps, Fitbit has badges for the number of floors you take in a day.
 The minimum is 10 floors and the maximum is 700.
 You also get badges for the floors you have conquered since getting your Fitbit (500 – 35,000).

-Another beneficial feature of my Fitbit is that I can log my calories in or my meals and snacks.
-Many experts recommend that you keep a food diary or track your meals.
-I have done it twice in the past, but I wasn’t consistent.
+Another beneficial feature of my Fitbit is that I can log my calories in for my meals and snacks and monitor my calorie intake.
+Many experts recommend that you keep a food diary or track your meals when you are trying to lose weight and eat fewer calories.
+I have used a food diary twice in the past, but I wasn’t consistent in recording my food intake.
 But with my Fitbit, I find it easy to log my meals.
-You can scan the barcode from a package or manually log your calories.
+A great feature is the barcode scanner on the Fitbit app on your phone which you use to scan the barcode from a food package to record the calories or manually log your calories.

-Now you have calories in and calories out in one place on a dashboard on your phone!
+The good news is that now you have calories in and calories out in one place on a dashboard on your phone!
 And you can see if you have a calorie deficit and, if so, how much.
 If you are aiming to lose one pound per week you need a calorie deficit of 500 calories per day.
-And your Fitbit can help with you maintaining a calorie deficit.
-What a powerful tool to manage your weight loss and when used will dramatically help you in your weight loss journey.
+And your Fitbit can help you maintain a calorie deficit.
+What a powerful tool to manage your weight loss and improve your eating habits when used will dramatically help you in your weight loss journey.

-Many people I know, use MyFitnessPal to log their food.
-I think that there are more food items on MyFitnessPal and if you want you can sync your Fitbit with MyFitnessPal.
+A lot of people I know, use MyFitnessPal to log their food.
+I think that there are more food items on MyFitnessPal than there is on Fitbit.
+However, if you want you can sync your Fitbit with MyFitnessPal.
 I have found MyFitnessPal extremely useful with ethnic food.
 For example, I was able to find local Jamaican dishes on MyFitnessPal while I was on vacation.
 And therefore, I was able to continue logging my meals even on vacation.
 No excuses.

 There is no argument that drinking more water will help you lose weight.
-If you are trying to have eight glasses (or any number) of water per day, you can also log your water intake on Fitbit as well.
-You have the option to log by glass, bottle, liters, or ounces.
+If you are trying to have eight glasses (or any number) of water per day, your Fitbit is a great tool to help you keep track of your water intake.
+And this will help you lose weight and have a healthy lifestyle.
+You have the option to log by glass, bottle, litres, or ounces.
 Whatever works for you.

 Fitbit automatically defaults to eight glasses but you can lower or decrease that limit based on your goals.

 Another Fitbit feature that I really like is the sleep score.
 When you wear your Fitbit to bed, you will wake up to statistics about your sleep.
-You may have heard of the correlation between sleep and weight.
+You can see if you had a deep sleep or how restful you slept.
+Research shows that there is a correlation between sleep and weight.
 Poor sleep can cause weight gain and obesity.
 So if you are like me and sleep is an issue for you, Fitbit might be a useful tool to help you sleep better and have more control over your weight.

-Your Fitbit will constantly check your heart rate and, depending on your watch display, you can also see your heart rate in real-time.
+Your Fitbit is also like a heart rate monitor and will constantly check your heart rate and, depending on your watch display, you can also see your heart rate in real-time.
 This may not seem important now.
 But you will be able to see your resting heart rate and hopefully how it improves over time.
 Resting heart rate ranges between 60 and 100 beats per minute.
 The lower the number, the better your heart, and cardiovascular fitness.

-And you guessed it, there are badges you get, in increments of 5 pounds, when you lose weight.
-Again a little thing, but it feels so great to be acknowledged for all your hard work, even by Fitbit.
+And you guessed it, there are badges you get, in increments of 5 pounds when you lose weight.
+Again a little thing, but it feels so great to be acknowledged for all your hard work.

 Obviously knowing your current weight, how much you have lost, and even how much you still have to lose all in one place is helpful and why I really love using my Fitbit as an integral part of my weight loss journey.

 Losing weight is hard and it does help to have some support and inspiration from others.
-Another advantage of Fitbit is there are Fitbit communities that can help, support, and inspire you.
+Another advantage of Fitbit is there are communities for Fitbit users that can help, support, and inspire you.
 I belong to three weight loss groups on Fitbit and I am most impressed when I see group members’ progress photos or before and after pics.
 They sure keep me motivated!

 They are many other groups you can join including, walking, cycling, healthy eating, and yoga.
 You can also participate in challenges with other Fitbit members.
-I know many people who love the challenge and friendly competition to see who will get the most steps in a day, the workweek or weekend.
-A fun way to help you get fit and maintain your fitness level.
+I know many people who love the challenge and friendly competition to see who will get the most steps in a day, the workweek or the weekend.
+A fun way to help you get fit and maintain your fitness and health goals.

 You can post your badges and accomplishments to these groups and I have found people to be super supportive.
 And of course, you can ask for advice, rant, or simply say hello and make new friends.

-As you can see Fitbit has many features to help you lose weight and that is why I think it is one of the best tools for weight loss.
-And I can honestly say that it has helped me lose 80 pounds (and counting).
-It is so easy and convenient to use your Fitbit for particularly everything that matters when it comes to weight loss.
+Can Fitbit help you lose weight?
+Yes!
+Fitbit is an amazing tool for weight loss!
+As you can see Fitbit has many features to help you not only lose weight but maintain and that is why I think you should add it to your weight loss kit.
+And I can honestly say that it has helped me lose 80 pounds in 8 months.
+The bottom line is that it is so easy and convenient to use your Fitbit for particularly everything that matters when it comes to weight loss.
 Diet.
 Exercise.
 Water.
 Weight.
 Sleep.
 Support.
 It’s all there right on your wrist and on your cell phone.
 It’s working for me and hopefully, it will work for you too.

 Have you had any success with using your Fitbit or a similar product for weight loss?